moderneinc/springboot-migration-workshop/docs/moderne-platform/README.md

 In this exercise, you will utilize the [Moderne platform](https://app.moderne.io/) to:

-* Migrate the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) repository from Spring Boot 2 to 3
+* Run static code analysis recipes across repositories from different GitHub organizations
 * Fix security vulnerabilities across hundreds of open-source projects

 ## Prepare your environment